How to figure out what is wrong with your telescope when the

 Before you do anything else, determine if you have

-This is fairly simple - if you turn
+This is fairly simple - if the stars in the telescope do not

-your head, astigmatism in star images that is caused by astigmatism in
+your head.
+Distortion in star images that is caused by distortion

 astigmatism.
 However, if you don't rule out this